 In 2004, an informal partnership of a number of UK brain tumour charities came together under the banner of the United Brain Tumour Campaign.
 These charities worked together raising awareness and to achieve a common goal to raise funds for research into the prevention and treatment of brain tumours, as well as ultimately finding a cure.

 Each of the members was galvanised into action as a result of personal involvement with brain tumours, having realised that there is relatively little being done to support brain tumour patients or carers, or towards funding research into finding a cure, compared to other more high-profile cancers.

 Today, Brain Tumour Research still supports and is supported by numerous official Member Charities from across the UK that are united with us under our national banner.
 We embrace these collaborations and welcome any and all new Member Charities.

 Our collective voice carries greater weight in media coverage and adds weight to our political campaigning action.
 Our Member Charities are helping us build a game-changing network of world-class Research Centres of Excellence in the UK.

 The William Low Trust

 The Trust was launched by Helen and Craig on the second anniversary of losing their 17-year-old son, William, to a brain tumour.
-Will was riginally diagnosed with a cancerous medulloblastoma at just five years of age.
-Helen and Craig, along with their daughter Harriet, are supporting research into finding more effective treatments and ultimately a cure for brain tumours.
+Will was originally diagnosed with a cancerous medulloblastoma at just five years of age.
+Helen, Craig, Harriet and the hard-working committee are supporting research into finding more effective treatments and ultimately a cure for brain tumours.